pineapplegiant/resume/resume.md

 * Troubleshot green liquor density systems by daily sampling of the recovery boiler green liquor, correlating results with equipment data, effectively automating control systems
 * Led daily morning and afternoon meetings to communicate pertinent information to the entire department
 * Optimized environmental systems and procedure for the segregation of landfill waste and the handling of naturally occurring radioactive material
+* Created the first lime kiln thermal picture database to analyze weekly thermal distribution, potentially mitigating the formation of soda rings and reducing potential downtime
+* Led daily morning and afternoon meetings to communicate pertinent information to the entire department

 ####### **2014 – 2016** {#right}
 ##### Math Assistant